Midrash

-The term is also used of a rabbinic work that interprets Scripture in that manner.
+The term Midrash is also used of a rabbinic work that interprets Scripture in that manner.
 Such works contain early interpretations and commentaries on the Written Torah and Oral Torah (spoken law and sermons), as well as non-legalistic rabbinic literature (aggadah) and occasionally Jewish religious laws (halakha), which usually form a running commentary on specific passages in the Hebrew Scripture (Tanakh).

 The word Midrash, especially if capitalized, can refer to a specific compilation of these rabbinic writings composed between 400 and 1200 CE.
 According to Gary Porton and Jacob Neusner, midrash has three technical meanings: